We are WAX. Resilient, yet malleable.

 "All it takes to change the world is to pluck a single blade of grass, make a single person smile... it truly is a lot more simple than we think.
 We think that in order to make an impact we need to make a huge organization or donate millions of dollars to a cause, but that’s thinking in extremes… That's why WAX has become such a large part of my brand - it represents me, and other humans, and nature in general.
 We are malleable, yet oh so resilient.
 And that is how we survive and adapt.
 By allowing change, but never losing sight of what matters and who we are.
 We are such a broken society, focusing so much on the physical and what others think of us.
 That’s why I’m such a big promoter of self-expression - you can not change a society without first accepting and understanding it’s members.``

-Jessi Harris (who also goes by her nickname, Wax) is a 25 year old self-taught artist based in South Florida.
+Jessi Harris is a 26 year old self-taught artist currently based in South Florida.
 Although always a creative, she went through her fair share of trials before learning to express and heal herself through the artistic process.
 As someone who is constantly struggling mentally (depression, anxiety, BPD, and ADHD) and had a past of self destructive tendencies, addiction, and homelessness, all of her art is created through therapeutic methods and even provides a cathartic effect through the eyes of the observer.
-Much of her art highlights the devastating effects of mental illness, while also maintaining a glimmer of positivity and hope despite the darkness of today's current events.
+Much of her art highlights the devastating effects of mental illness, while also maintaining a sarcastic sense of humor - a little glimmer of positivity and hope despite the darkness of today's current events.

 Currently, WAX continues to make giant abstract paintings, eye-opening portraits, and one of a kind earrings, as well as up-cycled leather jackets, shoes, and installations made of recycled plastics - all in her eccentric "idgaf" style.
-Some of her other motivations include the celebration of the individual role, color therapy, and sensory works of art, where she intends to design hand’s on digital and physical pieces that allow for a multi-faceted, therapeutic experience and trigger the awareness of the effects of even the smallest actions, and the importance of the individual's impact on the world.
+She has recently began to experiment with plaster, LED lighting, clay, wire, and other 3D sculpture processes as well.
+Some of her other motivations include: the celebration of the individual's role in society, color therapy, and sensory works of art - where she intends to design hand’s on digital and physical pieces that allow for a multi-faceted, therapeutic experience, plus trigger the awareness of even the most minute action and the importance of the individual's impact on the world.